JeeniyaShakya/Weather_API_Dashboard/README.md

 # Weather API Dashboard

 ## Problem Statement
 Many data analysis projects rely on static CSV files, which do not provide real-time or dynamic data.
 There is a need for a project that utilizes a live data source to demonstrate advanced Power BI capabilities and create an interactive, real-time dashboard.
-The absence of such projects can negatively impact a data analyst’s portfolio and interview readiness.

 ## Goal / Purpose
 The primary goal of this project is to develop a **real-time weather dashboard** using Power BI by connecting to a weather API.
 This project demonstrates end-to-end data analysis skills, including: